kcpitt/UWP-get-started/docs/index.md

 ms.topic: article
 keywords: Get-started UWP, windows app development, make a windows app
 ---

-# Get started with UWP
-Getting started with Universal Windows Platform (UWP) app development.

-This page is still in BETA, so some sections may change, move or completely disappear.
----
   <div class="container">
       <ul class="cardsY panelContent featuredContent">
           <li>